Traditional Guiding vs. The Future of Guiding in Istanbul

 When leading tours, each guide had their own rhythm.
 They had favorite spots to pause, ideal places to let the group catch their breath, clever ways to navigate through crowded areas, and even specific storytelling techniques they’d deploy at just the right moment.
 These habits weren’t random; they were the essence of what made a tour guide unique, their personal signature.
 Some were protective of their methods, treating them like precious secrets, while others kept their sources of inspiration under wraps to stay ahead of the competition.
 And that was perfectly normal—it was all part of the craft, part of the guiding culture.

 In essence, every guide was a world of their own.
-Each one brought a different vibe to the experience, and that individuality is what made guiding truly special.
-But today, that distinction seems to be blurring.
-The lines that once defined who a “guide” is and what makes them unique aren’t as clear—or as valued—as they used to be.
+Each brought a distinct energy to the experience, and that individuality is what once made guiding in Istanbul truly special.
+Today, that distinction is fading.
+The lines that defined who a guide was—and what made them unique—are no longer as clear or as valued as they once were.

 How the Guiding Industry in Istanbul Has Evolved

-Now, picture a world without the internet — no apps, no emails, no social media platforms.
-It’s a tough image to conjure up today, but let’s take a moment to step back in time.
-People relied on phone books, pocket planners, or just word of mouth to figure out where to meet under familiar landmarks.
-In that setting, being a tour guide was a whole different ballgame.
+Now imagine a world without the internet.
+No apps, emails, social media.
+Hard to picture today, but let’s go back in time.
+People used phone books, planners, and word of mouth.
+They met under familiar landmarks.
+In that world, being a tour guide was completely different.

 You built your career one phone call at a time.
-Trust was everything; you had to cultivate relationships with travel agencies and be ready for anything — including having your entire week’s schedule flipped upside down overnight.
-Many guides even lugged around bags filled with printed books and notes, which served as their “mobile library.”
+Trust was everything.
+You had to build strong relationships with travel agencies.
+You had to be ready for anything.
+Even for your entire week to change overnight.
+Many guides carried bags full of books and notes— their own mobile libraries.

-Everything about the job felt serious, intentional, and professional — even if some outsiders didn’t see guiding as a “real” full-time gig.
-For us, it absolutely was.
+The job felt serious.
+Intentional.
+Professional.
+Even if outsiders didn’t see guiding as a “real” profession, for us it was.
 And it still is.

-Today, the role of a tour guide has evolved — sometimes for the better, sometimes not so much.
-Social media profiles have become the new business cards.
-Reels and short videos now dictate who gets to be seen as a “master of their craft.”
+Today, the role of the guide has evolved.
+Sometimes for the better.
+Sometimes not.
+Social media profiles replaced business cards.
+Reels and short videos now decide who looks like a “master of the craft.”
 But are they really?

-We’ve all changed — whether we wanted to or not.
-Whether this evolution is steering us in the right direction is still up for debate, but one thing is clear: the changes on the horizon will shape the next chapter of our profession.
+We’ve all changed.
+Whether we wanted to or not.
+Whether this change is leading us in the right direction is still unclear.
+But one thing is certain: what comes next will shape the future of guiding.

-As for me, I’m staying hopeful.
-I have my own plans, and I truly believe there’s still a place in the future for guides who know their city inside and out, speak from the heart, and adapt without losing their essence.
+As for me, I remain hopeful.
+I have my own plans.
+And I believe there will always be space for guides who truly know their city, speak from the heart, and adapt without losing their essence.

 The Roots of Traditional Guiding in Istanbul